juniorgasparotto/GraphExpression/README.md

 ![Português](https://github.com/juniorgasparotto/GraphExpression/blob/master/doc/img/pt-br.png)
 ](https://github.com/juniorgasparotto/GraphExpression/blob/master/readme-pt-br.md)

-# <a name="implementation" />Expression of graphs
+# <a name="implementation" />Expression of graph

 This framework aims to implement the concept of graph expression on .NET language.

 In short, the concept of **graph expression** aims to explore the benefits of a mathematical expression swapping numbers for entities.
-With this, we can create a new way to carry data and especially create a new means of cross research in complex or circular graphs.
+With this, we can create a new way to carry data and especially create a new kind of research in complex or circular graphs.

-With respect to research in graph theory, this project was inspired by the `JQuery` implementation for HTML elements (Sun), joining thus the concept of graph expression with the `JQuery` ease-of-use for cross-cutting research.
+With respect to research, this project was inspired by the `JQuery` implementation for HTML elements, so the concept of graph expression with the `JQuery` ease-of-use for research in graph theory.

 _Attention: This document will explain the concept of graph expression, he will focus only on the framework `GraphExpression` ._

-**[Click here](https://github.com/juniorgasparotto/GraphExpression/blob/master/doc/concept.md#concept) if you want to know more about the concept of graph expression.**
+**[Click here](https://github.com/juniorgasparotto/GraphExpression/blob/master/doc/concept.md#concept) if you want to know more about the concept of expression of graph.**

 # Installation